The Research Project Checklist, Outlined

 - Identify your research problem and review your design alignment.

-Find support by joining a University Research Center.
+Find support by joining one of the three primary University Research Centers.

 - If the project is collaborative, discuss each member’s role and order of authorship.
 Consider adding a doctoral student to the team to build their research experience.